Zunaeed-Imran/ShopEasy/README.md

 - than we make Adminmiddelware `php artisan make:middleware AdminMiddleware`
 - than index blade file @extends admin layout app page added.
 - than add a js file in public js file.
-- than in app file set asset for css and js file.
+- than in app.blade file set asset for css and js file.
-- than setup the dashboard frontend.
+- than setup the dashboard frontend in index.blade file.
-- than set the logout form and route.
+- than set the logout form in sidebar.blade and route in web file.